USA

 Substitutes vs. Complements

-Yukta taught 17 days ago
+Yukta taught about 2 months ago

 Yukta Dua provided Ann Kennedy with a microeconomics lesson, focusing on elasticity concepts such as price, income, and supply elasticity.
 Ann gained practical experience by calculating elasticity using various formulas and interpreting the results.
 They have another lesson scheduled to continue with practice questions and delve into market structures and government interventions.